-The data from the satellite will be collected by a main ground station at the MRIC.
-Secondary receiving ground stations are planned to be built by university students and schools at later stages.
+The data from the satellite are being collected by the main ground station at the MRIC.
+Secondary receiving ground stations built by university students and schools are also collecting telemetry data.
 Data collected from the satellite will be used for capacity building, advanced research and innovation in areas pertinent to national problems.
-The deployment in space for the first Mauritian CubeSat is to be confirmed by JAXA.
-This will be done by JAXA via the KIBO arm of the International Space Station was done on the 22nd June 2021.
+The deployment of MIR-SAT1 on orbit via the KIBO arm of the International Space Station was done on the 22nd June 2021.

 The MRIC organized a full day workshop on the 1st of March 2019 at the Conference Hall Level 1 of the Atul Bihari Vajpayee Tower (CyberTower 1) to disseminate the MIR-SAT1 initiative to the public, in particular, how it will be built and deployed in space and how data will be captured from the satellite.

 Satellite Launch, Deployment & Orbit